 These sessions can happen bi-weekly, monthly, or quarterly.
 It really all depends on your team’s availability and communication preferences.
 Just make sure to make the time to reflect on your team’s progress as a whole and as individuals a few times throughout the year in order to course correct any issues in your design education workflows and training sessions, so that you ensure everyone is going at a comfortable speed and iron out any growing pains.

 The most important part of your role as a design lead is to document your team’s progress.
 Without this, you can’t reflect on their progress and what they learned, which defeats the purpose of a growth plan.
 As the design lead, keep track of what sessions were hosted every month, and what your designers created with the new skillset they learned.
 Keep track of new skillsets your designers learned that your company can now offer as a service, as well as new client deliverables that were a direct cause of your technical training.
-Also document your design team’s productivity – after 6 months of design sprints, are your department’s start-to-end times for task completion faster?
+Also document your design team’s productivity – after 6 months of design challenges, are your department’s start-to-end times for task completion faster?
 Have their designs performed better, or are clients approving designs much faster?
 Keep track of these items as they happen, so that at end-of-year, you can report to your design team how much they grew in the past year of training.

 Note that documentation isn’t just for noting internal growth.
 If one of your designers learned a new technique or design software, have them document how they used it.
 This helps the rest of the team get cross-trained on fellow designers’ new skillsets, and helps make it easier to onboard new designers later down the road.
 Another benefit to having your designers document their learning is that it’s a sneaky way to get your designers into a cadence of learning technical writing.
 If they learned how to use new design software, have them write a blog on their findings.
 If it’s great writing, pitch the blog to industry publications like UXPlanet or Awwwards and if published, see how excited your designers get to see their work published at top-tier industry publications.